thepirat000/Audit.NET/src/Audit.WebApi/README.md

 ## Configuration

-The `AuditApiAttribute` can be configured with the following properties:
+The `AuditApi` attribute can be configured with the following properties:
 - **EventTypeName**: A string that identifies the event type.
 Can contain the following placeholders:
- - {controller}: replaced with the controller name.
+  - \{controller}: replaced with the controller name.
- - {action}: replaced with the action method name.
+  - \{action}: replaced with the action method name.
- - {verb}: replaced with the HTTP verb used (GET, POST, etc).
+  - \{verb}: replaced with the HTTP verb used (GET, POST, etc).
 - **IncludeHeaders**: Boolean to indicate whether to include the Http Request Headers or not.
 - **IncludeResponseBody**: Boolean to indicate whether to include response body or not.
 - **IncludeModelState**: Boolean to indicate whether to include the Model State info or not.